My-Finance-Report/yearly_report/README.md

   -> have a way to activate / deactivate accounts from the accounts page

 -> Notifications
-  -> link to this in the navbar
   -> allow user to 'restore default notifications' and delete the defaults
-    --> run a seed script for every account (seed_effects.py) --> the user can delete those, edit etc, and be able to reseed again if they want ( /notifications on app) -> emails only configured to send to me -- update to send to everyone -> maybe build an in-app view of notifications (there is already an effect_type for this (see models/effect.py) along with emails)
+    --> the user can delete those, edit etc, and be able to reseed again if they want ( /notifications on app) -> emails only configured to send to me -- update to send to everyone -> maybe build an in-app view of notifications (there is already an effect_type for this (see models/effect.py) along with emails)